Status and phase

 Full description

+OUTLINE: Patients are randomized to 1 of 2 groups.
 GROUP I: Patients receive varenicline orally (PO) once daily (QD) or twice daily (BID), placebo patches QD, and placebo lozenges PO QD beginning on day 9 and continue for 6 weeks.
-Patients that are abstinent at week 6 may continue treatment for an additional 6 weeks.
+Patients who are abstinent at week 6 will continue treatment for an additional 6 weeks.
+Patients who fail to achieve abstinence at week 6 are re-randomized to 6 additional weeks of therapy consisting of either continuing on the same treatment, switching to CNRT, or receiving high-dose varenicline.
 Patients also receive behavioral smoking cessation counseling consisting of 4 in-person visits, 4 phone visits, and 4 brief supportive phone calls lasting 10-15 minutes each over the 12 weeks of treatment.

 GROUP II: Patients receive placebo tablets PO QD or BID, nicotine patches QD, and nicotine lozenges PO QD beginning on day 9 and continue for 6 weeks.
-Patients that are abstinent at week 6 may continue treatment for an additional 6 weeks.
+Patients who are abstinent at week 6 will continue treatment for an additional 6 weeks.
+Patients who fail to achieve abstinence at week 6 are re-randomized to 6 additional weeks of therapy consisting of either continuing on the same treatment, switching to varenicline, or receiving high-dose CNRT.
 Patients also receive behavioral smoking cessation counseling consisting of 4 in-person visits, 4 phone visits, and 4 brief supportive phone calls lasting 10-15 minutes each over the 12 weeks of treatment.

 Enrollment